hackclub/hackclub/workshops/personal_website/README.md

 Using the terminal allows us to do things on computers which you can't usually do with a standard graphical user interface.
 We don't expect you to be a terminal master by the end of this tutorial, but with this initial exposure hopefully you'll be able to continue learning more about it over time!

-5. On the dashboard, click the gear icon on the right to access your Settings and look on the left for the link “SSH keys”.
-Click on it, and copy the value which appears under "Connect to your private git repository".

-6. Go back to GitHub and your settings page, then click “SSH and GPG Key”

-7. Click on "New SSH Key" and enter the title “C9”, paste the SSH Key into the “Key” box, and click “Add Key”.
+5. In Cloud9, press <kbd>Alt + t</kbd> (<kbd>option + t</kbd> on Mac) on the keyboard.
+This is how we open the terminal on Cloud9.
+Copy and paste the following code:

+   git init

 8. From your repository’s home page, copy the SSH link.
 By default GitHub shows the HTTPS link, you will need to toggle it to ssh first!
-It will look something like:
+It will look something like this:
 "git@github.com:yourname/yourrepository.git".

 ![](img/ssh.PNG)

-9. In Cloud9, press <kbd>Alt + t</kbd> (<kbd>option + t</kbd> on Mac) on the keyboard.
-This is how we open the terminal on Cloud9.
-Copy and paste the following code and fill in your information:

-git config --global user.name "Your Name Here"

-Set your git config email (which should match your github account email):

-git config --global user.email "your_email@example.com"

-git init

 10. Using the SSH link you copied in step 8, add your repository as the origin for the project:

-git remote add origin git@github.com:yourname/yourrepository.git
+   git remote add origin YOURURLHERE

-git add .

-git commit -m "First commit"

-git push -u origin master

 11. We're going to save the work we've done so far, using git.
 Type in the following commands: